Ana Botín

-Ana Patricia Botín-Sanz de Sautuola O'Shea, DBE is a Spanish banker who has served as the executive chairman of Santander Group since 2014.
-She is the fourth generation of the Botín family to hold this role.
-Prior to this she was chief executive officer (CEO) of Santander UK, a role she held from December 2010 until her assumption of the chairmanship.
+Ana Patricia Botín-Sanz de Sautuola O'Shea (born 4 October 1960) is a Spanish banker who has been the executive chairman of Santander Group since 2014.

+She is the fourth generation of the Botín family to hold the role.
+Prior to this, she was chief executive officer (CEO) of Santander UK, a role she held from December 2010 until her assumption of the chairmanship.

-In February 2013, she was ranked the third most powerful woman in the UK by Woman's Hour on BBC Radio 4.
+In February 2013, Botín was ranked the third most powerful woman in the UK by Woman's Hour on BBC Radio 4.
 In 2017, 2019, and 2020, Forbes ranked her the 8th most powerful woman in the world.
+Forbes ranked her 18th in the list of "World's 100 most powerful women" in 2023.

+She was ranked 19th on Fortune's list of 100 Most Powerful Women in 2023.

 Early life

-Botín is the daughter of Spanish banker Emilio Botín, who was the executive chairman of Spain's Grupo Santander, and Paloma O'Shea.
-She received her high school education at St Mary's School, Ascot.
+Botín was born on 4 October 1960 in Santander, Spain.
+She is the daughter of Spanish banker Emilio Botín-Sanz de Sautuola y García de los Ríos, who was the executive chairman of Spain's Grupo Santander, and Paloma O'Shea, 1st Marchioness of O'Shea.
+She received her high school education at St Mary's School Ascot.
 She studied economics at Bryn Mawr College.

 Career

 Botín worked at JP Morgan in the US from 1981 to 1988.
 In 1988, she returned to Spain and began working for the Santander Group.
 During that time, she was involved in the bank's 1997 acquisition of a 51 percent stake in Banco Osorno y La Union, the largest bank in Chile, for $495 million.
 In 2002, she became the executive chairman of the Spanish bank, Banesto.
 In November 2010, Botín succeeded António Horta Osório as chief executive of Santander UK.

 In 2013, Botín was appointed a director of the Coca-Cola Company.

 In September 2014, Botín was appointed chair of the Santander Group.
 She is the fourth generation of the Botín family to hold this role.
 Since taking charge she has brought in more international board members, embraced technology and strengthened the US and Latin America management teams.

+In February 2025, Santander reported that Botín earned €13.77 million in 2024—up 13%—comprising €7.94 million in cash, €3.96 million in equity, €1.34 million in pension contributions, and €0.54 million in other benefits.